Life After Sepsis Back Home

 As I said earlier, I’ve not gone home just yet.
 I’m staying at my daughter’s, so as you can imagine, I’m being spoilt rotten!

 It wasn’t until I’d heard all this from various people that I realised how ill I was and how lucky I am to still be here!
-Apparently, I was the sickest person in the county at one point. (how they gauge that, I don’t know) And had I not been so fit.
+Apparently, I was the sickest person in the county at one point.
+(How they gauge that, I don’t know.)
+And had I not been so fit.
 Or was that Fat!?
 I wouldn’t have pulled through.

 Thank you